Cycling Slovakia – Why it Should Be Your Next Destination

 Last updated:

-Cycling Slovakia, has this even ever crossed your mind?
-Slovakia is an underrated bike trip destination, bicycle touring beginners often opt for flatter and more popular places, expert adventure cyclists mostly overlook such a tiny country ending up crossing it at speed in a few days on their European Continent bicycle adventure.
+Expert adventure cyclists mostly overlook such a tiny country, ending up crossing it at speed in a few days on their European Continent bicycle adventure.

-In this article, we’ll try to give our readers any basic information needed to start planning a bicycle trip to Slovakia, there is also a navigable map of our suggested itinerary.
+In this article, we’ll provide readers with the basic information needed to plan a bicycle trip to Slovakia.
+There is also a navigable map of our suggested itinerary.

 Geography of Slovakia

-Slovakia is a small landlocked country of 49,000 square kilometers and 5.4 million inhabitants in Central Europe.
-Despite its small size, its scenery is amusing and diversified.
+Slovakia is a small, landlocked country in Central Europe with 49,000 square kilometers and 5.4 million inhabitants.
+Despite its small size, its scenery is amusing and diverse.

 Weather and Climate in Slovakia